AssemblingTheFuture/zRobotics/README.md

         [Lcom3]])
 ```

-You can add new attributes if they are necessary for your project :smiley:
+The rest of attributes were ommitted, but you can check them in [Robot.py](/lib/Robot.py).
+You can also add new attributes if they are necessary for your project :smiley:

 [*Return to top*](#zrobotics-01)